ArtHitParade

 Louis XV likes to have fun, especially if it contradicts the étiquette.
 In 1745, his new mistress is young and pretty.
 She was not born in the aristocracy, and the king once again shocked the courtiers in naming her Marquise de Pompadour.

-On December 6 in London, Christie's sells a secrétaire à abattant stamped by BVRB.
+On December 6, 2012, Christie's sold for £ 3.2M a secrétaire à abattant stamped by BVRB, lot 25.
 This piece 1.30 m high is not a single model, but only two examples are known with Japanese lacquer, the supreme refinement of the time, and only this one is complete.

-Christie's states that it is almost certainly the piece of furniture sold to Pompadour on February 19, 1757 by the important marchand-mercier Lazare Duvaux, and the catalog tells that it would be the most expensive supply made by Duvaux to the Marquise.
+It is almost certainly the piece of furniture sold to Pompadour on February 19, 1757 by the important marchand-mercier Lazare Duvaux, and the catalog tells that it would be the most expensive supply made by Duvaux to the Marquise.
+It formerly belonged to the Riahi collection.

 Under the reign of Louis XV, the craft industry was managed by corporations whose perimeters were very strictly defined.
 The marchands-merciers are the only ones who may design furniture calling for several specialties.
 The cabinetmaker Cressent, who wanted his bronzes to be prepared in his workshop, was repudiated.
 The decoration of furniture with Sèvres porcelain is a specialty of the marchand-mercier Simon-Philippe Poirier.